PLoizidou/PCBS_Emotional_Memory/index.md

 5. Plots a histogram showing the distribution of firing rates for different types of cells during the selected brain states.

 ## How to run the analysis
-The analysis can be run easily by choosing (a) the sessions the user wants to include, (b) the two brain states that the user wishes to compare, and (c) the brain structure of interest.
+The analysis can be run easily by choosing the following parameters:
+(a) the sessions the user wants to include,
+(b) the two brain states that the user wishes to compare, and (c) the brain structure of interest.

 Running the following script will result in the same comparisons shown in Figure 3C of Girardeau et al, 2017 [1](http://girardeaulab.org/wp-content/uploads/2018/08/Girardeau2017.pdf)

 ## Results obtained